MichaelCharles/GettingCleaningProject/CodeBook.md

-The raw data for this project is a set of acceleratometered and gyroscopic measurements from volunteers gathered from a smartphone they were wearing while performing an activity.
+The raw data for this project is a set of accelerotometered and gyroscopic measurements from volunteers gathered from a smartphone they were wearing while performing an activity.
 See http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones for a full desciption of the study.